Breword/tmux/Getting-Started.md

 removed when another is added.
 If a buffer is givena a name, it is called a named buffer; named buffers are not deleted no matter how many there are.

 Copy mode freezes any output in a pane and allows text to be copied.
+View mode (described earlier) is a read-only form of copy mode.
 The following keys are some of those available in copy mode:

 Key|Action
 ---|---